 When they started the tournament, "I was the organizer, and Jimmy was the promoter," Allen recalled.
 "He went out and got the merchants to donate the prizes.
 Jimmy was the best you ever saw at doing that."
 Prizes for the first tournament included "golf shoes, large floor lamp, card table, electric fan, man's belt and suspenders, waffle iron, electric toaster, electric roaster, three raincoats, two 32-piece sets of dishes, electric clock, golf clubs and beverages, and, of course, the silver trophy for the tournament winner."
 The latter was donated by the Minnesota Daily Times.
-The tournament also had the support of Cecil E. Newman, editor of the Minneapolis Spokesman.
-Started in 1934, this weekly Black newspaper and its counterpart, the Saint Paul Recorder, also published by Newman, became critical sources of local, regional, and national news for the area's Black community.
+The tournament also had the support of the Spokesman and Recorder.
 Some of the tournament's prizes were displayed at the newspaper's Minneapolis office and golfers could register there.
-38
+50

 Slemmons was "a tireless worker, with an infectious personality," according to the Recorder.
-Born and raised in Minneapolis, he held a variety of jobs, spent two years selling advertisements for the Spokesman, but he was "best known as a salesman of tires and electric appliances."
-39
+Born and raised in Minneapolis, he had broken barriers from the outset; he was the first Black baby born at Minneapolis's Northwestern Hospital.
+He held a variety of jobs and spent two years selling advertisements for the Spokesman, but he was "best known as a salesman of tires and electric appliances."
+51

 The first Negro Open was scheduled for September 10 at the Armour (Gross) golf course and was open to both men and women, although the men played thirty-six holes while the women played eighteen.
 It was won by Jimmy Lee with a score of 168.
 The title was claimed by Ray Lee in 1940 and Bert Davidson in 1941 before a four-year hiatus during World War II.
-40
+In 1946, it was included as an official event of the Minneapolis Aquatennial, an outdoor civic celebration held annually in July.
+52